nikki93/flo/readme.md

 ## items file

 Items are written to ~/.flo.
-Each item is stored on a separate line, and the fields are separated by a tab.
+Each item is stored on a separate line, and each field is separated by a tab.

     tag\twhat\tfrom\tto